AnirudhG07/AutoTA/src/prompts/MathDoc.md

           - **proof**: (OPTIONAL) A proof of a lemma, theorem or claim, having the same structure as (the value for) a `math_document`.
 Give a JSON list, with each element of the list is a JSON object with exactly one _key-value pair_, with the _key_ one of `let`, `some`, `assume`, `def`, `assert`, `theorem`, `problem`, `cases`, `induction`, `contradiction`, `calculate`, `conclude`, `remark`.
           - **missing_proofs**: (OPTIONAL) A list of elements of type `missing`.
 Each element of type `missing` is as follows:.
             - **missing**: A  problem that need to be solved or results that need to be proved to complete the proof.
 Standard results/criteria may be omitted from the proof: include them in the 'deduced_from' field.
 Give a JSON string.
-            - **score_m**: The severity of the missing proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+            - **missing_level**: The severity of the missing statement in the proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
           - **errors**: (OPTIONAL) A list of elements of type `error`.
 Each element of type `error` is as follows:.
             - **error**: An error in a proof or calculation.
 Report only actual errors, with missing steps reported in the 'missing' field.
 Give a JSON string.
-            - **score_e**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+            - **error_level**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
       - **exhaustiveness**: (OPTIONAL) Proof that the cases are exhaustive, similar to (the value for) 'math_document'.
 Give a JSON list, with each element of the list is a JSON object with exactly one _key-value pair_, with the _key_ one of `let`, `some`, `assume`, `def`, `assert`, `theorem`, `problem`, `cases`, `induction`, `contradiction`, `calculate`, `conclude`, `remark`.
       - **missing_proofs**: (OPTIONAL) A list of elements of type `missing`.
 Each element of type `missing` is as follows:.
         - **missing**: A  problem that need to be solved or results that need to be proved to complete the proof.
 Standard results/criteria may be omitted from the proof: include them in the 'deduced_from' field.
 Give a JSON string.
-        - **score_m**: The severity of the missing proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+        - **missing_level**: The severity of the missing statement in the proof, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
       - **errors**: (OPTIONAL) A list of elements of type `error`.
 Each element of type `error` is as follows:.
         - **error**: An error in a proof or calculation.
 Report only actual errors, with missing steps reported in the 'missing' field.
 Give a JSON string.
-        - **score_e**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
+        - **error_level**: The severity of the error, on a scale of 1 to 5, with 1 being the least severe and 5 being the most severe.
 Follow the RUBRIC mentioned previously.
 Give a JSON number.
     - **induction**: The variable or expression on which induction is being done.
 Give a JSON object.
 The keys and corresponding values are as follows.
       - **on**: The variable or expression on which induction is being done.
 Give a JSON string.
       - **proof_cases**: (OPTIONAL) A list of elements of type `case`.
 Each element of type `case` is as follows:.